in

 ● Stained.
 Stains are usually applied to enhance the natural grains of a wooden piece of furniture.
 Their hues normally range from light and natural to rich and dark.

 ● Distressed.
-This finishing technique is customarily used on furniture pieces that are placed within a rustic or farmhouse-style interior design.
-Distressed furniture means that its surface is aged, sanded, or scraped to achieve a more weathered yet vintage appearance.
+This finishing technique is customarily used on pieces placed within a rustic or farmhouse-style interior design.
+Distressed pieces means its surface is aged, sanded, or scraped to achieve a more weathered yet vintage appearance.

 ● Glossy.
-In contrast to a matte finish, glossy-finished furniture pieces have a very shiny and reflective surface that is intended to add glamor and elegance to your interiors.
+In contrast to a matte finish, glossy-finished pieces have a very shiny and reflective surface intended to add glamor and elegance to your interiors.

 Choosing an Interior Design Furniture Style